lukaspanni/ts-byte-serializer/README.md

   0x81, 0x88, 0x27, 0xb3, 0xa7, 0x2f, 0x00, 0x2a, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00
 ]);
 const obj = new ExampleClass();
-obj.deserialize({ view: new DataView(bytes.buffer), pos: 0, littleEndian: true });
+obj.deserialize(bytes);
 ```

 **Note**: Especially the deserialization is subject to change.
-The method of using a already created object and filling it with data is not the greatest solution.
+The method of using a already created object and filling it with data is probably not the greatest solution, but the best one I could find so far.
-Also the parameters of deserialize-method will probably change.
+If you can think of any other way of dealing with this please let me know.

 Examples for more complex applications can also be found in the integration tests `/tests/integration/`